Chancylin/full_stack_spring_boot_react/README.md

 Check more on this [YouTue Video Demo](https://www.youtube.com/watch?v=5Z_WmGlaX_s).

-You can interact with the website host [here](http://springbootreactfullstack-env.eba-enb6wnfp.us-east-1.elasticbeanstalk.com), although this link may be obsolete in the future.
+You can interact with the website hosted [here](http://springbootreactfullstack-env.eba-enb6wnfp.us-east-1.elasticbeanstalk.com), although this link may be obsolete in the future.

 ## Important Packages Version
 * node v16.17.1